Background pattern

 • You should consult a doctor if it worsens or does not improve after 7 days

-1. What is Femlax and how is it used
+1. What is Femlax and what is it used for

-The name of this medication is Femlax powder for oral solution in a sachet.
+The name of this medication is Femlax powder for oral solution in sachet.

 Femlax is considered an osmotic laxative.

-A organic disorder must be ruled out before starting treatment.
-It should be used along with lifestyle changes and an adequate diet (see section 2).
+Any organic disorder should be ruled out before starting treatment.
+It should be used along with lifestyle changes and a suitable diet (see section 2).
 It should not be used for more than 1 week of treatment, unless advised by a doctor.

 You should consult your doctor if it worsens or does not improve after 7 days.

-2. What you need to know before starting Femlax
+2. What you need to know before taking Femlax

 Occasional constipation may be related to a recent change in lifestyle.
 There are medications that can be used for short-term treatment.
-Consult your doctor if you have recently experienced constipation not due to changes in your lifestyle or constipation associated with pain, fever, or abdominal inflammation.
+Consult your doctor if you have recently suffered from constipation not due to changes in your lifestyle or constipation associated with pain, fever, or abdominal inflammation.

 Chronic constipation may be caused by: